- Tours & Photos

 You can also get your vet to do something called an Ortolani test.
 This is a simple test to try to determine whether there is an excess laxity in the hip joints.
 It can be done on most young puppies during a routine examination.
 Sometimes if the pup is very wiggly it is easiest to do it when they are anesthetized.
 At AMH we always take advantage of the total relaxation during general anesthesia when a pet is spayed or neutered to perform an Ortolani test.
 Every dog that is under anesthetic and had not been previously check has his or her hips palpated.

-We can also do pelvic x-rays on animals we suspect of having hip dysplasia, or who have a positive Ortolani test, or just for peace of mind.
-We also do routine x-rays of the pelvis at 6 months and 2 years on dogs who are going to be used for breeding purposes, or who need their hips "certified" for another reason.
+We can do routine x-rays of the pelvis at 6 months and 2 years on dogs who are going to be used for breeding purposes, or who need their hips "certified" for another reason and owners do not want to do PennHIP studies.
 These x-rays are then sent to the Orthopedic Foundation for Animals (OFA) or the University of Saskatchewan for evaluation and grading.
 These grades are sometimes advertised when puppies are sold.
 "Both parents OFA certified excellent hips and elbows" for example.